Brain Health and Mindfulness: The Impact of Meditation on Cognitive Function

 Therefore, meditation not only protects the brain but also strengthens it.

-Furthermore, mindfulness’ is another benefit.
+Furthermore, mindfulness’ stress reduction is another benefit.

 Chronic stress can lead to brain damage.